donbowen/portfolio-frontier-streamlit-dashboard/README.md

 ## Notes

-Seems duplicative to have a `requirements.txt` and a  `environment.yml`.
-The former is needed by Streamlit, while the latter makes setting up a conda environment quickly easy.
+While it seems duplicative to have a `requirements.txt` and a  `environment.yml`, the former is needed by Streamlit and the latter makes setting up a conda environment quickly easy.